-Topic Description Turfgrass persistence under multiple stresses Intensively evaluate the establishment and durability of important turfgrass species and new cultivars under various soil water potentials (and with other interacting environmental stress in large, on-course plots.
+Topic Description Turfgrass persistence under multiple stresses Intensively evaluate the establishment and durability of important turfgrass species and newer cultivars under various soil water potentials (and with other interacting environmental stresses).
+Projects would ideally include multiple locations with diverse environmental conditions, and potentially utilize large, replicated plots on golf courses.
 Improve the adoption of resource-efficient cultivars Demonstrate compelling reasons to adopt (or not to adopt) new turfgrass cultivars.
 Potential projects could seek to define the traits consumers most desire or to improve establishment strategies to ensure a successful renovation to a resource-efficient cultivar over a shorter timeframe.
-Integration of decision support tools Develop and demonstrate the resource conservation benefits of the integration of existing and emerging technologies (e.g., sensors and sensor networks, remote sensing platforms, predictive modeling, automation, etc.).
-Water conservation is especially important.
+Integration of decision support tools to advance outcome-based turfgrass management Develop and demonstrate the resource conservation and playability benefits of the integration of existing and emerging technologies (e.g., sensors and sensor networks, remote sensing platforms, predictive modeling, automation, etc.).
+Water, fertilizer, and pesticide conservation are especially important, as is better scheduling disruptive practices such as cultivation.
 Common garden experiments focused on phenotypic plasticity Advance consortia to phenotype sequenced genotypes of important turfgrass species over different environments to advance the identification of genetic bases of important and adaptive traits.
 Pre-breeding for stress tolerances Evaluate germplasm of important turfgrass species to identify new sources of stress-tolerance traits and subsequently develop new breeding lines to advance the incorporation of wild germplasm into turfgrass breeding programs.
 Cool-season grass breeding Advance key traits for species important to golf (e.g., heat, drought, salinity, shade, and disease tolerances for Kentucky bluegrass and creeping bentgrass).
 Labor efficiency Finding and retaining skilled labor is an enduring challenge for golf course superintendents.
 The USGA is interested in research that advances the efficient use of labor, especially by quantifying labor needs and the benefits associated with adopting new strategies or technologies.
 Agronomic components of golfer expectations Precisely defining the ways agronomic decisions affect golfer experiences will help golf course superintendents optimize playing conditions and the use of resources such as labor, water, fertilizers, pesticides, and energy.